del9498/del9498-CloudSec-FinalProject/README.md

 # Conclusion

 This DevSecOps CI pipeline project showcases many of AWS' own security services as well as how easy it is to integrate 3rd party security tools like SonarCloud, Snyk and OWASP ZAP into the AWS ecosystem.
+Implementing a DevSecOps pipeline into an enterprise's SDLC ensures common security vulnerabilities are found early in the development process when remediation is the cheapest.
+While a DevSecOps pipelines do not guarantee 100% safe software, forgoing this important step in the development process is accepting the introduction and persistence of some of the most common exploits into an enterprise's software.
-Only a narrow breadth and shallow depth was touched upon in this DevSecOps implementation, so future work would be implementing proper IAM policies and more comprehensive EventBridge rules.
+Only a narrow breadth and shallow depth was touched upon in this DevSecOps implementation, so future work would be implementing proper IAM policies and more comprehensive EventBridge rules for vulnerability alerts and failed builds.